deckhouse/modules-actions/README.md

 1. `build.yaml` — can be run for each PR commit and when a new release is created.
 Builds the modules and pushes them to the container registry.
 2. `deploy.yaml` — can be run after releasing a new version of the modules.
 Deploys the modules to the selected release channel.
 3. `cve_scan.yaml` — can run for each PR commit, manually and by push to main branch.
 Scans modules images for CVE and uploads reports to DefectDojo
+4. `svace_analyze.yaml` — can be run after successfully build with svace tool.
+Analyze builds with svace analyze tool and imports to the Svacer.

 ## Usage